little-world/rust-course/src/17-async-io-patterns.md

 //===========================
 // Usage with bounded channel
 //===========================
-// The channel capacity determines how much buffering we allow async fn backpressure_example() {
+async fn backpressure_example() {
     // Bounded channel with capacity 10
     // Producer can get ahead by 10 items, then must wait